Suicide in antiquity: Philosophers in Ancient Greece

-Socrates concluded that “a man, who is one of the god’s possessions, should not kill himself ‘until the god sends some compulsion upon him, as he sends compulsion on us at present' ”.
-Socrates did not agree with suicide, unless, as he says, a god sends the compulsion to do so.
-He thus saw one who committed suicide as condemnable, even though he did so himself.
+Socrates concluded that "a man, who is one of the god's possessions, should not kill himself ‘until the god sends some compulsion upon him, as he sends compulsion on us at present'".
+He thus saw one who died by suicide as condemnable, even though he did so himself.
 The defense of his eventual suicide is detailed in Plato's written account in the Apology.
 Though he was sentenced to death by the state, Socrates had the chance to refuse and escape, instead of choosing to drink hemlock.

 Plato also had views on the subject of suicide.
 We learn from J.M.
-Rist that, “in the Phaedo Plato allows a very small loophole in his condemnation of the frequent Greek practice of suicide… What ought a man to suffer, asks Plato, if he kills that which is most truly his own… that is, if he takes his own life?”
-Plato believed that the state and the gods were associated, “Hence crimes against the state are crimes against the gods and vice versa.
-When a man kills himself without good reason… he is committing a crime”.
+Rist that, "in the Phaedo Plato allows a very small loophole in his condemnation of the frequent Greek practice of suicide...
+"What ought a man to suffer," asks Plato, "if he kills that which is most truly his own... that is, if he takes his own life?"
+Plato believed that the state and the gods were associated, "Hence crimes against the state are crimes against the gods and vice versa.
+When a man kills himself without good reason... he is committing a crime".
 This allowed the state the right to punish.
 However, this did not imply that suicide was completely unacceptable.
 Plato believed that suicide was acceptable under some circumstances, similar to Socrates.

-Aristotle believed that suicide was acceptable in some circumstances.
-Although he believed that, “taking one’s own life to avoid poverty or desire or pain is unmanly… or rather cowardly,” he also felt that it was allowed if the state ordered it.
+Aristotle also believed that suicide was acceptable in some circumstances.
+Although he believed that, "taking one's own life to avoid poverty or desire or pain is unmanly... or rather cowardly," he also felt that it was allowed if the state ordered it.
 The case of Socrates offered an illustration of this statement.

 Stoic approaches

 Stoicism encompassed the belief of most Greeks when it came to suicide.
 The Stoics believed that suicide was wrong except under certain circumstances.
-Zeno believed that “god gives the sign for an individual’s departure”.
+Zeno believed that "god gives the sign for an individual's departure".
 As god's sign is indicative that the work or duty of that person has been achieved, it is only in this circumstance, that it is morally acceptable to end one's life.